KaichiHuang/Seat-Assignments-With-Social-Distance-And-Minimum-Volume/README.md

-# Seat Assignments With Social Distance and Minimum Volume
+# Seat Assignments with Social Distance and Minimum Volume

 ## 1.Background